 Eeg, a veterinarian with 30 years of experience at Poolesville Veterinary Clinic in Poolesville, Md., opted to amputate Chili’s limb.
-Working with orthopedic surgeon Dr. Peter Lotsikas, DVM, of of Skylos Sports Medicine, Eeg learned about Derrick Campana, CO, and the work he’s done dramatically improving the prosthetics available for animals.
+Working with orthopedic surgeon Dr. Peter Lotsikas, DVM, of of Skylos Sports Medicine, Eeg learned about Animal Ortho Care and the work they've done dramatically improving the prosthetics available for animals.

 “Having done this for 30 years I’ve seen a number attempts at prosthetics and they’d been woefully ineffective,” he said.
-“What’s really different and more effective with the devices that Derrick has developed is he takes a mold of the remaining part of the leg and fashions a prosthetic bridge so that it slides on and fits perfectly.
+“What’s really different and more effective with the devices that AOC has developed is they take a mold of the remaining part of the leg and fashions a prosthetic bridge so that it slides on and fits perfectly.
 The animal has a much better stability.”

 So, when Chili developed neurodegenerative arthritis in her hips, a common ailment for large-breed dogs that causes them to progressively lose muscle sensation, Eeg once more turned to Animal Ortho Care to discuss potential treatment options.

 AOC recommended a new product, the EMbrace Relief System.
 Eeg cautions that there does not need to be any compression when fitting the device; it’s not like an ACE bandage or pressure wrap.
 It just has to be placed in the proper position.
 Once it’s fitted to their pet, owners can set it and forget it.